Weight is an aspect of your results, not the total result.

 Right?

-Let me tell you why sadness is NOT the reaction you need to have if you don’t see a reduction on the scale any particular week.
+Let me explain why sadness is NOT the response you need to have if you don’t see a reduction on the scale in a given week.

-- Peaks in Carbohydrate intakes can help replenish glycogen stores in the muscle tissue and liver.
+2. Peaks in carbohydrate intake can help replenish glycogen stores in muscle and liver tissue.
 Each molecule requires water molecules to bind to it and store it.
 Storing glycogen increases WEIGHT.
 As so does the H2O (water) that sits alongside it.

-- If you weigh yourself in a dehydrated state, then again in a hydrated state, you will WEIGH more.
+3. If you weigh yourself in a dehydrated state, then again in a hydrated state, you will weigh more.
 More fluid = more weight.

-- If you have particularly salty intakes over a short space of time, you will retain more fluid.
-Again adding to the weight.
+4. If you have a particularly salty intake over a short period, you will retain more fluid.
+Again, adding to the weight.

 There are many MORE reasons why your weight may fluctuate.
-These are just a few reasons, ALL OF WHICH gave absolutely nothing to do with the fat loss itself.
+These are just a few reasons, ALL OF WHICH have absolutely nothing to do with the fat loss itself.

 SO…

-What do you do with the information you get from the scales every week?
+How do you use the information you receive from the scales each week?

 Note it down, and use the AVERAGE over ideally 4 or more weeks to assess your results.